Objection Handling In Sales: 30 Common Examples in 2024

 8. Prepare in advance

 There are many common objections that are seen while talking to a prospect.
-Keep track of them and redefine your responses to better handle the objections.

 For starters, the sales team can organize weekly role-play meetups to hone their skills.